AWX

 </Step>

-<Step title="Add Connection in CloudThinker">
+<Step title="Add the connection in CloudThinker">

 Navigate to **Connections → AWX** and enter: